kunal232i/Secure_Transfer/README.md

-# CROWDFUNDING
+# Secure_Transfer

-Crowd Funding Platform in Web3.0
+Fund Transfering Platform in Web3.0

-./crowdfunding
-yarn install
-yarn start
+How to start the project in gitpod: yarn install yarn start